CZ-NIC/knot/doc/operation.rst

 As an alternative procedure, the zone may be frozen, then purged and deconfigured.
 No zone thaw in that case.

+Catalog member zones are automatically purged immediately upon their removal from the catalog.

 .. _DNSSEC Key states:

 DNSSEC key states